kubil-ismail/discash_backend/README.md

 # Discash backend
-Kuma Backend is an Discash API.
+Discash backend is an Discash API.
 It's built on the Node Js, uses Mysql & Express.
 ## Instalation
 just clone this repo
 ```